Harold Brown, 1936

 |

-to begin the CD recording of Brown’s chamber music, starting with his Bearns Prize winning 1930 String Quartet, his 1932 String Quartet and his 1935 String Quintet (with two violas).
+In 2011 we obtained funding to begin the CD recording of Brown’s chamber music, starting with his Bearns Prize winning 1930 String Quartet, his 1932 String Quartet and his 1935 String Quintet (with two violas).
 We are delighted to have in performance the Tessera Quartet — Emily Daggett Smith, violin; Karen Ouzounian, cello; Edward Klorman, viola; and Cordelia Paw, violin — with guest violist Louise Schulman, all of whom have been associated with Juilliard School of Music.
-Producer/engineer for the recording is Grammy Award winning Marc Aubort.
-Recording is by ALBANY Records, specializing in American contemporary music, which has obtained a coveted Aaron Copland Fund Grant as seed money for this project.
-Another $2,786 raised through Kickstarter along with generous contributions from many others, including Harold’s family and former Renaissance Chorus members, and a $1,000 grant from the Barbara Bell Cumming Foundation, help greatly to make the project a resounding success.
+Producer/engineer for the recording was Grammy Award winning Marc Aubort.
+Recording was by ALBANY Records, specializing in American contemporary music, which obtained a coveted Aaron Copland Fund Grant as seed money for this project.
+Another $2,786 raised through Kickstarter along with generous contributions from many others, including Harold’s family and former Renaissance Chorus members, and a $1,000 grant from the Barbara Bell Cumming Foundation, helped greatly to make the project a resounding success.

 Project engineer Marc Aubort receives